metallb/metallb/website/content/configuration/troubleshooting.md

 Once you setup a loadbalancer on Kubernetes and it doesn't _seem_ to work right away, here are a few tips to troubleshoot.

+- Check that the LoadBalancer service has endpoints (`kubectl -n <namespace> get endpoints <service>`) that are not pending - if they are, MetalLB will not respond to ARP requests for that service's external IP
-SSH into one or more of your nodes and use `arping` and `tcpdump` to verify the ARP requests pass through your network.
+- SSH into one or more of your nodes and use `arping` and `tcpdump` to verify the ARP requests pass through your network

+---

 Below assumes you setup a loadbalancer with an IP of `192.168.1.240` and then we show usage of the commands and successful requests going back and forth.

 TL;DR - We found out that the IP `192.168.1.240` is located at the mac `FA:16:3E:5A:39:4C`.

-If these requests fail, your network stack does not allow ARP to pass, therefor - we won't know about MetalLB's assignment of the IP and can't connect.
+If these requests fail, your network stack does not allow ARP to pass, therefore - we won't know about MetalLB's assignment of the IP and can't connect.

 ## Tools